Abel-alx-github/JobListingBoard/README.md

 # Job Listing Web App
+> **🚧 WIP: Work In Progress 🚧**
+> This project is currently under development.
+Features and functionalities are being added regularly.

 A web application built with React and Firebase for managing and viewing job listings.
 This project serves as a platform for job seekers to browse available positions and for employers to post job offers.